-The centerpiece of the TIGRR Workshop is the one-on-one mentorship that maximizes the chance of success.
+The centerpiece of the TIGRR Program is the one-on-one mentorship that maximizes the chance of success.
 TIGRR participants are not “attendees" that pay a fee and just show up.
 They are mentees selected by our review committee from the many applications we receive each year, and this is what makes TIGRR so distinctive.
-The selected mentees will come prepared to complete at least the specific aims for a grant proposal for submission to the NIH, VA, NIDILRR, and other agencies funding rehabilitation research.
+The selected mentees will come prepared to work on a grant proposal for submission to the NIH, VA, NIDILRR, and other agencies funding rehabilitation research.

 This 4-day workshop provides the expertise and support to be successful at the national level in obtaining research grant support.
-The target audience for this workshop includes junior and mid-level faculty in all rehabilitation research disciplines, many of whom are on the cusp of success in NIH-funded or similar research but could benefit from expert mentorship in grant development, including choosing best funding source and type of grant from that source.
+The target audience for this workshop is emerging principal investigators who focus on rehabilitation research.
+The applications that receive the highest scores are generally from junior faculty or researchers (including scientists, clinician-scientists, and engineers) who have a strong foundation for success through mentorship and resources at their home institution, and who are well prepared to serve a principal investigator role.
 Post-doctoral fellows who are transitioning to a faculty position and mid-level faculty making a change in research focus are also encouraged to apply.

 We bring together a nationally recognized group of mentors and consultants as faculty, including representatives of federal funding agencies.
 The workshop provides guidance in grant writing, clinical trial design, biostatistics, collaboration, grantsmanship, budgeting, and career development through lectures and individual consultation.
 Following the annual workshop mentees have the opportunity to participate in post-workshop peer review panels offered in March, May, and July.
 Learn more about the peer review panels here.